gardener/documentation/website/documentation/guides/client_tools/working-with-kubeconfig/_index.md

-## Create custom kubeconfig file for each user
+## Create a Custom kubeconfig File for Each User

 Create a separate `kubeconfig` for each user.
 One of the big advantages is, that you can revoke them and control the permissions better.
 A limitation to single namespaces is also possible here.

-The script creates a new `ServiceAccount` with read privileges in the whole cluster (Secretes are excluded).
+The script creates a new `ServiceAccount` with read privileges in the whole cluster (Secrets are excluded).
 To run the script [jq](https://stedolan.github.io/jq/), a lightweight and flexible command-line JSON processor, must be installed.